ana-rose/calculator/README.md

 # Implementation steps

-1. Create HTML structure - completed
+1. Creating HTML structure
-2. SCSS styling - completed
+2. SCSS styling
-3. Day/night modes switch - completed
+3. Implementing day/night modes switch
-4. Make pressed number button display number on the "screen" - completed
+4. Making pressed number buttons display numbers on the "screen" via Event Listener.
+Total number of digits is limited to 10.
-5. Figure out how to handle operators.
-When press on them, we need a new string, and to execute the actual function on equals?
-I am unsure at this stage how to break this down further and proceed.
-6. Handle decimal numbers
+5. Creating an Event Listener for operator buttons (+, -, *, /).
+Making sure that the only operator that can be displayed prior to a number is "-", at the same time also excluding the following options: "-+", "--", "-* and "-/".
+6.Targeting the reset button
+7. Equals button Event Listener.
+Accessing the strings from previous steps and converting them into numbers.
+Specifying scenarios for different operators, including the situation when "=" has been pressed prior to an operator button.
+8. Handling decimal numbers and limiting a number of decimals up to 5.